 An exciting, down-the-road sporting event in Pennsylvania will be the MLB All-Star Game in 2026.

 Philadelphia will host the 2026 MLB All-Star Game and accompanying All-Star Week events.

-In addition to the 2026 MLB All-Star Game in Pennsylvania, State College is slated to host the United States Olympic Team Trials for wrestling.
-The event, which was supposed to occur in April 2020, is now set for 2021 at the Bryce Jordan Center.
+In addition to the 2026 MLB All-Star Game in Pennsylvania, State College hosted the U.S. Olympic Team Trials for wrestling.
+The event, which was supposed to occur in April 2020, took place in 2021 at the Bryce Jordan Center.